 - 1. A minimum of 14 regular courses (42 regular graduate course credits) beyond the BS degree (including courses taken to satisfy major and minor requirements).
 The choice must have the prior approval of the designated faculty academic advisor.
 Any non-ESE course will need prior approval given by the Graduate Program Director before a student can register. - 2.
 The ESE 697 Practicum in Teaching (3 credits) is required to satisfy the teaching requirement.
 Students must be advance to candidacy in order to take this course. - 3.
-The courses ESE 597, ESE 598, ESE 599, ESE 698, and ESE 699 are not counted as regular courses. - 4.
+The courses ESE 597, ESE 599, ESE 697, ESE 698, and ESE 699 are not counted as regular courses. - 4.
 Courses presented under the title ESE 670 Topics in Electrical Sciences that have different subject matters, and are offered as formal lecture courses, are considered different regular courses but may not be counted more than twice. - 5.
 Prior MS degree in ECE or related area can reduce the course requirements down to six (6) regular courses.

-C. Advancement to Candidacv
+C. Advancement to Candidacy

-After successfully completing all major/minor/course requirements (except ESE 697) the student is eligible to be recommended for Advancement to Candidacy.
+After successfully completing all major/minor course requirements (except ESE 697), the student is eligible to be recommended for Advancement to Candidacy.
 This status is conferred by the Dean of the Graduate School upon recommendation from the chairperson of the Department.
-It is strongly recommended that doctoral students Advance to Candidacy within 1.5 years after earning 24 regular course credits after BS degree or admission with MS degree.
+It is strongly recommended that doctoral students Advance to Candidacy within 2.5 years if admitted with a BS degree (after earning 42 regular course credits), or within 1.5 years if admitted with an MS degree (after earning 18 regular course credits).